tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 Open the lesson slides and welcome students to the first day of deep learning!
 Indicate that Today's class will begin with an introduction to the basic unit of neural networks before moving on to constructing simple neural nets.

-As an icebreaking activity, open the class by asking the following questions to students:
+As an ice-breaking activity, open the class by asking the following questions to students:

 * What do you think a neural network is?